batiste/django-page-cms/doc/installation.rst

 Installation
 ============

-This document explain how to install django page CMS into an existing Django project.
+This document explain how to install Gerbi CMS into an existing Django project.
 This document assume that you already know how to setup a Django project.

 If you have any problem installing this CMS, take a look at the example application that stands in the example directory.